 My daughters and I LOVE good food.
 We don’t tend to go for a fine-dining establishment.
 We love going where the locals go.

-75 Main – I’ve eaten here before, so we just went to the bar for a drink and to take a break.
+75 Main – I’ve eaten here before, so we just went to the bar for a drink and a break.
 Plus, their chef-owned and operated four restaurants in Florida.
-I’ve been to Mark’s Las Olas in Fort Lauderdale and Mark’s Mizner Park in Boca Raton MULTIPLE times.
+I’ve visited Mark’s Las Olas in Fort Lauderdale and Mark’s Mizner Park in Boca Raton MULTIPLE times.
 Both are very good not only for their food but also for their relaxed, chilled atmosphere.

 Bostwick’s Chowder House – A visit to the Hamptons should include a stop at Bostwick’s for their clam chowder, fried or steamed clams, and lobster rolls.
 It is very casual.

-Morty’s Oyster Stand – they are typically open between Memorial Day and Labor Day.
+Morty’s Oyster Stand is typically open between Memorial Day and Labor Day.
 We knew we’d stop at one of the off-road stands on our drive to Montauk.
 Morty’s did not disappoint.
 Of course, our food included oysters, tuna poke, ceviche, and lobster roll with their frozen drink specialty.

 Shinnecock Lobster Factory – They are infamous for their lobster rolls, so of course, we decided to grab an afternoon snack since we had a late dinner reservation.
 And we also ordered their lobster fritters.
-They had a few outdoor tables, but we took them back to our house.
+They had a few outdoor tables, but we returned to our house to enjoy.

 And For Our Disappearing Act

-As we headed back toward JFK, we stopped in Westhampton to check their village shops.
-It had a slightly different feel to it than Easthampton and Southhampton, but at least we could say that we visited almost every town during our four-day trip to the Hamptons.
+We headed back toward JFK and stopped in Westhampton to check their village shops.
+It had a slightly different feel than Easthampton and Southhampton, but at least we could say that we visited almost every town during our four-day trip to the Hamptons.

 The Hamptons are truly magical!
-On the next trip back, I would want to stay for at least a week.
+I would want to stay for at least a week on the next trip back.